 As further disclosed under the heading entitled Supplementary Financial Measures on page 5, the Company's Revenue per Industry Day metric represents a combination of Pason's market share, pricing and product adoption within its North American Operations.
-In 2021, Pason generated record levels of North American Revenue per Industry Day, which was primarily driven by increased US market share.
-Within the

-North American, Latin American, and Australian land drilling markets, Pason is currently the leading provider of instrumentation services.
+In 2022, Pason generated record levels of North American Revenue per Industry Day, which was supported by the highest market share in the Company's history.
+Within the North American, Latin American, and Australian land drilling markets, Pason is currently the leading provider of instrumentation services.

-Environmental, Social and Governance
+Environmental, Social and Governance ("ESG")